 I became a member of the Australian Cinematographers Society in 2008 and I also began to offer my talents as a freelance cinematographer.

 In 2010, I had the opportunity a setup a new onset department with Frame Set & Match, here I operated as a Digital Imaging Technician, Data Wrangler and Stereographer.
-I was able to experience the best of both worlds, by working onset and in post production.
-I learned how to colour grade with systems such as Baselight and Davinci Resolve, use systems from Codex Digital, and backup enormous amounts of data.
+I was able to experience the best of both production and post production.
+I learned how to colour grade in Baselight and Davinci Resolve, use systems from Codex Digital, and manage enormous amounts of data.

 I have worked as a Digital Imaging Technician on the following movies: Goddess, Not Suitable For Children, Devil’s Dust, Wolf Creek II, Strangerland, Manny Lewis, Ali’s Wedding, Dance Academy, Liebe, Riot, and recently working with Peter James ACS ASC CSC on Bruce Bereford's "Ladies In Black".